 Although he had never been commissioned into the Armor Unit nor had he ever attended an Armor Training School either at Thu Duc (Vietnam), at Saumur (France) or at Fort Knox (United States), General Hieu had demonstrated an excellent ability in the use of the Tandem Infantry Armor Formula in all of the combats that he had conducted.
-Before providing proofs of such ability, let's examine why it was difficult to solve and to apply this Tandem Formula, in other words, why it was not easy to employ tanks and armored vehicles in the Vietnam battlegrounds.
+Before providing proof of such talent, let's examine why it was difficult to solve and to apply this Tandem Formula, in other words, why it was not easy to employ tanks and armored vehicle in the Vietnam battlegrounds.

 A Hard To Solve Tandem Formula

 General Westmoreland had emphatically stated: "Except for a few coastal areas in the Center regions, one cannot use tanks in Vietnam."
-It was only in 1968 that he changed his thinking, after he had seen ARVN Armor units use with efficiency combined infantry and tanks/armored vehicles forces and then ordered his American troops to mirror their lilliputian allies.
+It was only in 1968 that he changed his thinking after he had seen ARVN Armor units use with efficiency combined infantry and tanks/armored vehicle forces and then ordered his American troops to mirror their lilliputian allies.

-Not only did U.S. Armed Forces find it difficult to use tanks in the Vietnam battlefields, the other participant Armed Forces (Korean, Australian, New Zealander and Thai, including North Vietnamese) did as well.
-The Viet Cong introduced its T-54 tanks at Kontum-Tan Canh's siege, at Quang Tri's battlefront and at An Loc's siege in the Summer of 1972.
-At the beginning, ARVN soldiers reacted awkwardly when they came face to face with those tanks for the first time in their life.
-But then, due to the fact that Viet Cong tanks were rarely accompanied by infantrymen and thus always advanced unprotected, they became easy targets for South Vietnamese foot soldiers armed with individual anti-tank M-72 rifles.
+Not only did U.S. Armed Forces find it challenging to use tanks in the Vietnam battlefields, but the other participants, Armed Forces (Korean, Australian, New Zealander, and Thai, including North Vietnamese), did also.
+The Viet Cong introduced its T-54 tanks at Kontum-Tan Canh's siege, at Quang Tri's battlefront and An Loc's siege in the Summer of 1972.
+In the beginning, ARVN soldiers reacted awkwardly when they came face to face with those tanks for the first time in their life.
+But then, because Viet Cong tanks were rarely accompanied by infantrymen and thus always advanced unprotected, they became easy targets for South Vietnamese foot soldiers armed with individual anti-tank M-72 rifles.
 It seemed that NVA soldiers and officers were sent to Russia to learn how to drive and maintain tanks, but were not taught the art of tanks tactics.

-Three major factors make it difficult to effectively use tanks/armored vehicles.
+Three major factors make it difficult to use tanks/armored vehicles effectively.
 The first factor is the terrain.
-Tanks are most fitted on flat, wide open, firm and unobstructed terrain.
+Tanks are most fitted on flat, wide- open, firm, and unobstructed terrain.
 In this respect, Vietnam was divided into four distinctive terrain areas: the Delta (rice-paddy areas surrounding Saigon, My Tho, Can Tho), the Mountains (areas along the Annamite Mountains), the Coastal Plains (sandy areas surrounding Qui Nhon, Phan Thiet, Tuy Hoa, Danang, Hue), and the Central Plateau (areas surrounding Kontum, Pleiku, Ban Me Thuot).
 Amazingly, ARVN Armor units had shown that their light-weighted M41 tanks and modified M113 armored vehicles could be effectively used on all terrains but the Mountains, which constituted NVA troops inaccessible refuge.

 The third factor is the tankers' attitude.
 In any Armed Forces, the black beret tankers are always a breed of proud warriors.
 They always look down on infantrymen, partly due to the mere fact of the vantage point of their high seating positions (looking down the foot soldiers walking pitifully below them) and partly due to their required qualification of sophisticated technical knowledge.
 As a result, tanks Commanders don't easily take orders from Infantry Commanders.
 That explained why ARVN tanks Commanders felt unhappy when Armor Regiment was renamed to Armor Squadron, which put them one level below the Commander of an Infantry Regiment.
 Nonetheless, tankers do realize that without the help of accompanying infantrymen, a tank would be like a blind-folded horse, easily knocked down by individual anti-tank rifles.

-General Hieu had a deep knowledge of the elements of terrain, of intelligence vis-a-vis enemy forces and commanded respect and confidence of both his infantrymen and tankers.
-As a matter of fact, the effective use of the Tandem Infantry Armor Formula had become General Hieu's distinctive and unique combat style.
+General Hieu had an in-depth knowledge of the elements of terrain, of intelligence vis-a-vis enemy forces, and commanded respect and confidence of both his infantrymen and tankers.
+The effective use of the Tandem Infantry Armor Formula had become General Hieu's distinctive and unique combat style.

 General Hieu's Military Exploits using the Tandem Formula